VforVog/AWS-FaceRecognition-App-Rekognition/README.md

 S3 Bucket, Lambda, IAM, Rekognition and DynamoDB.

 We start by conecting to our AWS account using through AWS CLI.
-Next, we import and configure the resources using AWS CLI commands — alternatively, you can perform the same actions through the AWS Management Console.
+Next, we import and configure the resources using AWS CLI commands (alternatively, you can perform the same actions through the AWS Management Console).

 Then we import our Python script to Lambda.
 Lambda connects with Rekognition under IAM policies (which we created).